walmartlabs/concord-website/docs/getting-started/concord-dsl.md

 ### Entry Points

-Entry point define the name and start of process definitions within the top-level `flows:` element.
-Concord uses entry points as a starting step of an execution.
-A single Concord file can contain multiple entry points.
+Entry points define the name and start of process definitions within the top-level `flows:` element.
+Concord uses entry points as the starting step of an execution.
+A single Concord file can contain multiple entry points:

 ```yaml
 flows: